Jojo-M-C/The-Hitchhikers-Guide-to-Frequent-Questions/docs/source/books.rst

 Books worth reading
 ============

-This is a curated list of books a particulary enjoyed reading.
+The following is a curated list of books a particulary enjoyed reading.

 Psychology
 -------